Stopping meth abuse can be difficult and dangerous. Medical detox is a safe and effective method to begin meth addiction treatment.

 Long-term meth use may decrease the number of dopamine receptors in brain cells, making it difficult for the individual to experience pleasure, even if normal dopamine levels return.
 Many people who quit using meth experience this condition, called anhedonia.
-Anhedonia can continue for up to two years after a person stops the drug.
+Anhedonia can continue for years after a person stops the drug.

-For many, it is physiological symptoms — anhedonia and the resultant depression — that causes relapse as they seek relief from the emotional distress.
+For many, it is physiological symptoms — anhedonia and the resultant depression — that cause relapse as they seek relief from the emotional distress.
 The psychological dependence resulting from prolonged meth use is powerful, so the person in withdrawal will often experience an intense craving for the drug.

 Meth Withdrawal Timeline

 How long does meth withdrawal last?
 The three main portions of withdrawal are the crash, cravings and recovery.
 Methamphetamine withdrawal is a slow, difficult, but enormously valuable process that may last several days or weeks.